8 ways to bring a fever down naturally

 - Fruit juices

-- Fresh pressed fruit juices provide the body with necessary sugars and vitamins that help regain strength.
+- Fresh-pressed fruit juices provide the body with the necessary sugars and vitamins that help regain strength.
 This increases energy in the body and enhances the immune system to fight against the illness.

 - This is one of the best ways to hydrate the body and cool it down.

 - It is recommended to wear light breathable clothes such that the temperature from the body escapes into the surrounding environment and provides some relief.